ljr1981/iterable_output/README.md

 In my opinion the representations, as with the hash table representation above, should  be terse and as much as possible use symbols rather than words, to avoid having to worry about translation into various human languages.

-I think having such code would be useful.
+Perhaps having such code would be useful.
 This is not a major endeavor but it will proceed faster if a few people help.
-This would mean taking up a couple of example structures, telling me about it, and within a month or so (let’s say August 31) sending me the corresponding branches of the above conditional, with examples and test results.
-I am happy to do HASH_TABLE and provide it as a guideline for others.
+This would mean taking up a couple of example structures, telling us about it, and within a month or so (let’s say August 31) sending the corresponding branches of the above, with examples and test results.

-Thanks,

--- BM

 ## Extended Classes